ayoayco/web-component-base/README.md

 ## Features

-- A  props API that synchronizes your components' property values and HTML attributes
+- A robust `props` API that synchronizes your components' property values and HTML attributes
 - Sensible life-cycle hooks that you understand and remember
-- An  html tagged templates powered by preact's  html/mini
+- A minimal `html` function for tagged templates powered by preact's tiny (450 Bytes) [htm/mini](http://github.com/developit/htm)
-- Attach functions as "side effects" that gets triggered on property value changes with  attachEffect (example)
+- Attach "side effects" that gets triggered on property value changes with `attachEffect` ([example](https://codepen.io/ayoayco-the-styleful/pen/ExrdWPv?editors=1011))
-- Provided out-of-the-box with McFly, a powerful no-framework framework
+- Provided out-of-the-box with [McFly](https://ayco.io/gh/McFly), a powerful no-framework framework

 ## Table of Contents